Category: Patient Education > Nasal & Sinus

 Allergy skin testing:

-Testing and treatment for immediate sensitivity to environmental allergens is important for chronic sinus patients.
+Testing and treatment for immediate sensitivity to environmental allergens may help chronic sinus patients.

 Nasal Endoscopy: